derrinbright/A-Multi-Modal-Genomic-Analysis-of-Beta-Lactam-Resistance-Mechanisms-in-Clinical-E.-coli-Isolates/README.md

 * ****************************************************************************

 * **Conclusion**
-  * Resistance to beta-lactams in these hospital-derived *E. coli* isolates is driven by a combination of a consistent PBP3 insertion mutation, multiple potent beta-lactamases, and efflux pumps.
+  * Resistance to beta-lactams in these hospital-derived *E. coli* isolates are driven by a combination of a consistent PBP3 insertion mutation, multiple potent beta-lactamases, and efflux pumps.
   * The PBP3 insertion correlates with broad resistance, including to aztreonam-avibactam.
   * Results highlight the urgent need for routine molecular surveillance and the development of alternative therapies for MDR infections.

 * ****************************************************************************

 * **Project Credits**
-  * Research and analyses were conducted **in collaboration with Ashoka University faculty and clinical partners at the hospital**.
+  * Research and analyses were conducted **in collaboration with Ashoka University and clinical partners at the hospital**.
   * Core tools: Prokka, Biopython, ResFinder, CARD-RGI.
   * Work supports scientific advancement in clinical antimicrobial resistance research.